-2.6 Provisions for other liabilities and charges
+2.7 Provisions for other liabilities and charges

 Provisions for other liabilities and charges are recognised when the PPF Life Fund has a legal or constructive obligation that as a result of past events, it is more likely than not that an outflow of resources will be required to settle the obligation and the amount has been reliably estimated.
-In particular, provision for liability to make:

-- (a) compensation payment and payment to fund the transfer or the run-off of the insurance business of a failed PPF Scheme member are recognised when the Agency receives notification from the MAS under section 46 of the DI-PPF Act; and - (b) refund of levies received is recognised when the Agency: - (i) receives notification from the MAS under section 43 of the DI-PPF Act; or - (ii) receives approval under section 42 of the DI-PPF Act to refund or remit levies.
+In particular, provision for liability to make compensation payment and payment to fund the transfer or the run-off of the insurance business of a failed PPF Scheme member are recognised when the Agency receives notification from the MAS under section 46 of the DI-PPF Act.